 The greatest thing about breast milk is that as your baby grows, the components automatically change to supply your child with what is needed most as she grows.

 The very first milk, the colostrum (seen to the left in the above picture) is much thicker, more yellow and sticky and contains a very high concentration of immunoglobulins sIgA, to protect the newborn baby from infections.

 A newborn infant tends to eat very little.
 Just a teaspoon is a typical feeding and enough colostrum to provide large amounts of immunoglobins.

 Studies have shown that the immunoglobulin sIgA is found in high concentrations in the breastmilk during your baby’s whole first year, but the very highest concentration is in the colostrum. (during your baby’s whole first year, but the very highest concentration is in the colostrum.
-(So, when possible, it would be good to breastfeed at least during the first few days of your baby’s life!)
+(So, when possible, it would be good to breastfeed at least during the first few days of the baby’s life!))

 The same is true with lactoferrin, a protein that for example has antibiotic effects.

 Also, the components of breast milk vary with the time of the day as well as whether it is at the beginning or at the end of the feeding.
 Fats are particularly high at the end of the feeding (hindmilk), which is why it is so important to let our baby empty one breast before changing sides.